University of Turku Invites Applications for the Pentti Malaska Futures Award

 The Pentti Malaska Futures Award is €30,000.
 The application period is 1 February–28 April 2023.
 The main criteria for the innovations participating in the competition are:

 - academia–business collaboration

-The competition is open to Nordic futures researchers and multidisciplinary research teams with a future-oriented research approach.
+The competition is open to Nordic actors and teams with a future-oriented and multidisciplinary research approach.
 The new and innovative solutions we are looking for should be based on academic research or be in some other way closely linked to the academic world.
-To be eligible, the solution has to be already developed, a prototype, tested or patented, or the solution’s innovation potential has been proven in some other way.
+To be eligible, the solution has to be already developed – a prototype, tested or patented – or the solution’s innovation potential has to be proven in some other way.
 Solutions that are only at the idea stage cannot be entered into the competition.

 The Award honours Professor Pentti Malaska’s (1934–2012) lifework in futures research.
-Pentti Malaska was a professor of financial mathematics and statistics at Turku School of Economics and established the Finland Futures Research Centre in 1992.
+Pentti Malaska was a professor of business mathematics and statistics at Turku School of Economics.
+He established the Finland Futures Research Centre in 1992.
 Malaska was a radical, visionary thinker whose research interests crossed a wide range of academic disciplines from mathematics and electrical engineering to philosophy, ecology and strategic management.
 His work boldly crossed sectoral boundaries between the academic world, business world and societal influencing.

 The Finland Futures Research Centre of the University of Turku founded in 1992 is a multidisciplinary research, education and development organisation.
 The Centre produces insightful futures knowledge to promote the transformation towards more ecologically balanced, economically sustainable, and socially and culturally equal futures.
 The Centre also aims to give tools for responsible decision-making and inspire public debate.